awhitefield8/AIPI590ProjectTeamMSEC/README.md

 ![HM](./results/charts/CELossOnlyHMresults.png)

-First, we plot the results for each model, across both datasets.
-We look at HR and NDCG by click and by purchase.
-First we look at results by purchase.
+We then compare HR and NDCG metrics across algorithms and dataset.
+In the tables in the following section, each column refers to a metric applied and level of K. For example, **HR@5** corresponds to the the hit rate at K=5.

+### Purchases

+We first look at the results based on purchases.

 | **Models**         | **HR@5** | **NDCG@5** | **HR@10** | **NDCG@10** | **HR@15** | **NDCG@15** | **HR@20** | **NDCG@20** |
 | :---------:        | :------: | :------:   | :-------: | :-------:   | :-------: | :-------:   | :-------: | :-------:   |